 How Compensation for Personal Injury Law Georgia Works

-The state of Georgia adheres to the rules of modified comparative negligence in assigning fault after accidents.
+Georgia adheres to the rules of modified comparative negligence in assigning fault after accidents.
 According to the doctrine established in O.C.G.A.
 51-11-7, injured persons can receive compensation for personal injury if they are less than 50 percent at fault for the accident.
 The recovery of the plaintiff will be reduced by his/her percentage of fault.

 Georgia Personal Injury Case Law Statute of Limitations

-Every state has a set limit on the time a victim has to file a personal injury claim.
+Every state has a set limit on the time a victim has to file a Georgia personal injury claim.
 This is known as the statute of limitations.
 In Georgia, victims of personal injuries have two years from the date of the accident to file a claim.
 The clock starts ticking from the date of the accident.

-If you try to file a lawsuit after this two-year window elapses in Georgia, the court will refuse to hear it in trial and you’ll lose the right to get compensation for your injuries.
+If you try to file a lawsuit after this two-year window elapses in Georgia, the court will refuse to hear it in trial and you’ll lose the right to get the compensation you deserve for your injuries.
 The filing deadline can only be extended under certain limited circumstances, and you need to consult with an experienced Georgia legal representative for details on how the statute of limitations applies to your specific situation.

 You don’t want to wait too long to speak to an attorney as there is most likely time-sensitive information involved.
 Your legal representative has to gather things like evidence and witness testimony as soon as possible.